stevengcooper/database_optimizations/README.md

 ## Deliverables

-* **An estimate.**  After you read through this assignment (but before you start coding), write down a number of hours that you expect each part to take (1-3).
-Record your hours as you go.
-* **A repository.** You will be working from the existing application found in this repository, but you will make your own copy.
-* **A README.** The README should include data on all of the metrics requested below.
-* **A test suite.** Build your application using TDD.
-Your test suite must include unit tests, controller tests, and at least two integration tests.
+* **An estimate.**  I expect this to take 6 hours to complete normal mode.
-* **A reflection on your estimate.**
+* **A reflection on your estimate.** This took me 6 hours to complete all but the memory cache and search bar.

 ## Normal Mode